sveltejs/kit/documentation/docs/40-best-practices/05-performance.md

 title: Performance
 ---

-SvelteKit strives to provide a highly performant experience by default.
-However, when building any web application you will always need to put in some effort to maintain fast speeds.
-Some tips are included below.
+SvelteKit apps provide highly performant experiences by default, but it's always good to invest time to ensure your code is as performant as it can be.
+Here are some tips to help you get the most out of your SvelteKit app.

 ## Measuring